Aircloak/aircloak/air/docs/content/ops/ahead-of-time-configuration.md

 In some jurisdictions it is a legal requirement to provide a privacy policy on any website accessible from the internet.
 The privacy policy can be provided under the `privacy_policy_file` key of the `site` object in the Insights Air `config.json` file.
-The file containing the privacy policy must be readable from within the Insights Air container (see the [File permissions](configuration.md#file-permissions)-section for more information on the required permissions) and should reside in the same or a subfolder of the folder in which the `config.json` file is stored.
+The file containing the privacy policy must be readable from within the Insights Air container (see the [File permissions](configuration.md#file-permissions) section for more information on the required permissions) and should reside in the same or a subfolder of the folder in which the `config.json` file is stored.
 The file can contain markdown formatting.
 Preconfiguring the privacy policy does not prevent you from later updating it through the web interface.

 ```